jancordeiro/domain-checker/README.md

 # Domain Checker
 ---
-A simple PHP domain checker.
+A simple domain checker made with PHP vanilla.